Sail the Sapphire Seas of Turkey

 Day 8: This part of the coast, heavily indented and full of isolated caves and islets, encompasses some of Lycia’s most breathtaking scenery.
 Hundreds of tombs dot the hillsides with many rising out of the sea.
 Founded 2,500 years ago, Aperlae is protected by a formidable wall of perfectly carved stone blocks.
 Once the capital of a confederation of Lycian cities, today it can only be reached from the sea and stands deserted but for the herds of goats wandering among the silent ruins.
 Immense middens of murex shells found here suggest that the city manufactured the prized purple dye used for the robes of royalty.
 Then we move on to the alluring village of Kaş, or ancient Antiphellos, a member of the Lycian League.
 Whitewashed houses are festooned in vivid bougainvillea, and rock-cut tombs and sarcophagi are scattered among today’s buildings.
 After walking to the Hellenistic theater, there will be time to wander in the town square or sip Turkish tea in one of the shore-side gardens.
 (B/L/D)

 Day 9: Today we travel by minibus to visit three important cities of the Lycian federation.
 Letoon, a UNESCO World Heritage Site, was a shrine dedicated to the goddess, Leto, and her children by Zeus – Apollo and Artemis – the principal deities of Lycia.
 In Xanthos, also a UNESCO World Heritage Site, the fine theater is dominated by towering tombs.
 After the 4th century BC, nearby Patara became the capital of the Lycian Federation and its port.
 Today the harbor has completely silted in and the resulting five-mile-long beach is considered the most beautiful in southern Turkey.
 Over the centuries, the magnificent buildings have been covered by the blowing sand.
 And Turkish archaeologists have been excavating here for the past several years.
-If onsite, we meet with a member of the team to learn how they are restoring the city to its former grandeur.
 Cruise to Gemiler Island where we anchor for the night.
 (B/L/D)

 Day 10: Climb to the top of Gemiler Island to explore the remains of several churches built between the 4th and 6th centuries AD.
 This was once a Byzantine trading port crowned by a basilica, and remains of the city completely cover the small island.
 As we climb to the summit, we pass the ruins of churches, small chapels, tombs and sarcophagi, and walk along an immense covered walkway which leads to the cathedral dominating the island.
 Following lunch, drive by minibus to visit Pinara one of the three major cities in the Xanthos Valley and one of the six principal cities of Lycia.
 These little-known remains are dramatically located in a mountain setting of fragrant pines, ancient olive trees, wildflowers, and thyme-scented breezes.
 Explore Kayaköy where Anatolian Greeks lived until the exchange in 1923.
 The ghost town, now preserved as a museum village, consists of hundreds of mostly intact Greek-style houses and churches covering a small mountainside.
 Once back onboard, move on to the enchanting Bay of Sarsala where we anchor for the night surrounded by pine trees.
 (B/L/D)